-- Wickersley has a Conservation Area shown on the map opposite, which contains 9 listed building or structures, all of which are Grade II Listed.
-The Conservation Area is focussed around the northern end of Morthen Road and contains some of the oldest and best examples of traditional buildings in Wickersley. - 1.5.2 Listed buildings in Wickersley: - A) Church of St Alban - B) Pair of Grave Stones to the Bower Family Situated Approximately 10m to South of Nave of Church - C) Remains of Medieval Coffin Adjacent to South Wall of Church of St Alban - D) 35 & 37 Morthen Road - E) Wickersley Old Hall - F) Gazebo Approximately 50 Metres to East of Wickersley Grange - G) Barn at Wickersley Grange Farm Approximately30m to South West of Farmhouse - H) Wickersley Hall - I) Barn Adjoining West End of Moat Farmhouse
+1.5.1 Wickersley has a Conservation Area - shown on Figure 2, which contains 9 listed building or structures, all of which are Grade II Listed.
+The Conservation Area is focussed around the northern end of Morthen Road and contains some of the oldest and best examples of traditional buildings in Wickersley.

+Listed buildings in Wickersley:

+- A) Church of St Alban - B) Pair of Grave Stones to the Bower Family Situated Approximately 10m to South of Nave of Church - C) Remains of Medieval Coffin Adjacent to South Wall of Church of St Alban - D) 35 & 37 Morthen Road - E) Wickersley Old Hall - F) Gazebo Approximately 50 Metres to East of Wickersley Grange - G) Barn at Wickersley Grange Farm Approximately30m to South West of Farmhouse - H) Wickersley Hall - I) Barn Adjoining West End of Moat Farmhouse